 Year after year, we make New Year’s resolutions that over time wither and fade into failed attempts to transform some aspect of our lives.
 The goals

-may range from health, exercise, relationships and finances all the way to spiritual
+, exercise, relationships and finances all the way to spiritual

 and personal growth.
 The moment that we elect to make a significant change, we may begin to feel a bit of an endorphin rush as we fantasize